0no-co/graphql.web/README.md

 > project](https://github.com/0no-co/graphql-web-lite) is maintained to be
 > a full shim/alias for the `graphql` package.

+### Overview

+`@0no-co/graphql.web` aims to provide a minimal set of exports to implement client-side GraphQL utilities, mostly including parsing, printing, and visiting the GraphQL AST, and the `GraphQLError` class.

+Currently, `graphql.web` compresses to under 4kB and doesn’t regress on GraphQL.js’ performance when parsing, printing, or visiting the AST.

 ### API

 Currently, only a select few exports are provided — namely, the ones listed here